Should Juan Mata take a pay cut to stay at Manchester United?

 Mata has to prove he can fit with United’s quick counter attacking football implemented by Solskjaer.

-Normally it would make little sense for United to give Mata away for free, especially with Goal claiming PSG and Barcelona are interested.
+Normally it would make little sense for United to give Mata away for free, especially with

 The sticking point is Mata’s wages, set against his age and playing time.